 Surfing to pay off emotional debt

 EJ: Let’s end on some waves.
 You’ve said that you use surfing to improve communication with your teams—to make hard conversations easier.
 And you tie this to something you call “emotional debt.”
-How does this works?
+How does this work?

 VASCO: So it doesn’t have to be surfing, per se.
 But the idea is that having a startup is to the founders what having a baby is to a couple: